ceilfors/notes/notes/Zettelkasten_requires_a_balanced_routine.md

-# Evergreen note-writing requires a balanced routine
+# Zettelkasten requires a balanced routine
-Even though [[Evergreen note-writing enables constant focus on interesting materials]], you wouldn't capture interesting materials (transient notes) and evergreen notes if you don't dedicate time or make a habit for it.
-A routine, therefore, is a necessary element in the practice of evergreen note-writing (Ahrens 10).
+Even though [[Zettelkasten enables constant focus on interesting materials]], you wouldn't capture interesting materials (transient notes) and zettels if you don't dedicate time or make a habit for it.
+A routine, therefore, is a necessary element in the practice of zettelkasten (Ahrens 10).

-Secondly, even though [[Evergreen note-writing disregards planning]], you will need to plan a good balance in your routine, especially on your material collection vs note-writing time.
+Secondly, even though [[Zettelkasten disregards planning]], you will need to plan a good balance in your routine, especially on your material collection vs note-writing time.
 If you fail to dedicate enough time to note-writing, your archive might start to turn into chaos, a graveyard of ideas (Ahrens 32).

 ---
 ## References